Azure-Samples/spring-boot-secure-communications-using-end-to-end-tls-ssl/README.md

 | 4 | Spring Cloud Gateway to Spring Boot app (app to app)           |
 | 5 | Spring Boot app to external systems                            |

-You can achieve segments 1 and 3-5.
-Support for segment 2 will be released soon.
+You can secure all these segments, except 2, and support for segment 2 will be released shortly.

 ## Install - Azure CLI extension